MurthyAvanithsa/terraform-okta-example/README.md

 # Running the project

 ## Step1

-    setting the environment variable is the first step, the env variables need to be overwritten for each tenant you would like to change , an ideal way is to have create multiple activate.sh files for each tenant and set the env before the below steps are achieved
+setting the environment variable is the first step, the env variables need to be overwritten for each tenant you would like to change .
+An ideal way is to have create multiple activate.sh files for each tenant and set the env before the below steps are achieved

 ```sh
 $ export OKTA_ORG_NAME=dev-60961954(example)